idkthing/Goblin/README.md

 # Goblin Browser
 The official website and first project of monstars, still a work in progress!

+This is going to be a full chrome replacement (pwa)

 It looks like hypertabs right now, this is just for testing

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?)